zayonarts/Icarus_Mods/README.md

 Here you gonna find all my mods and my descriptions for them.

-# ICARUS Bigger Stacks Mod
+# ICARUS All Stacks Mod

 Hate running out of space in your backpack?
 This mod makes life easier by **raising stack sizes for every stackable item in ICARUS**.